mtumilowicz/scrum-notes/README.md

 * at the end of a Sprint, the new Increment must be "Done"
     * in useable condition
         * regardless of whether the Product Owner decides to release it
-* Development Team do during the first Sprint
+* Development Team during the first Sprint
     * develops and delivers at least one piece of functionality
     * delivers an increment of potentially releasable software